shino-312/LatitudeLongitudeUtility/README.md

 runtest                        Run tests
 ```

-If you try minimum sample, just do this (googletest is not necessary).
+If you want a minimum sample, just do this (googletest is not needed).

 ```sh
 make buildsample